acoular/acoular/README.md

 It is aimed at applications in acoustic testing.
 Multichannel data recorded by a microphone array can be processed and analyzed in order to generate mappings of sound source distributions.
 The maps (acoustic photographs) can then be used to locate sources of interest and to characterize them using their spectra.

 # Features
-- frequency domain beamforming algorithms: delay & sum, Capon (Adaptive), MUSIC, functional beamforming, eigenvalue beamforming
+- frequency domain beamforming algorithms: delay & sum, Capon (adaptive), MUSIC, functional beamforming, eigenvalue beamforming
 - frequency domain deconvolution algorithms: DAMAS, DAMAS+, Clean, CleanSC, orthogonal deconvolution
 - frequency domain inverse methods: CMF (covariance matrix fitting), general inverse beamforming, SODIX
 - time domain methods: delay & sum beamforming, CleanT deconvolution